turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR) and complete the steps listed below.

-- Declare a variable `heading` and assign it to the value of the `h1` element
+- Declare a variable `name` and assign it to the value of the element with the class of `student-1`
-- Declare a variable `sub-heading` and assign it to the value of the `h3` element
+- Declare a variable `schoolName` and assign it to the value of the `h3` element
-- Declare a variable `name` and assign it to the value of the element with a class of `name`
+- Declare a variable `bestGrade` and assign it to the value of the element with a class of `grade-2`
-- Change the `innerText` of the `h1` to "I love coding"
+- Change the `innerText` of the `.student-1` to your name
-- Change the `innerText` of the `h3` to "Mod 1"
+- Change the `innerText` of the `h3` to be the name of a school you've attended
-- Change the `innerText` of the `.name` to your name!
+- Change the `innerText` of the `.grade-2` to be an `A+`!
 </section>

 ### `innerHTML`